tapis-project/camera-traps/releases/0.3.1/integration-test/README.md

 ## Output

-When started in a terminal, the application will log to standard output that these four internal plugins have been loaded:
+When started in a terminal, the application will log to standard output an indication that these four internal plugins have been loaded:

 - image_recv_plugin
 - image_score_plugin